kvipinm/Dissertation/README.md

-# Relocation of Historical Earthquake in the Himalayas.
+# Relocation of Historical Earthquake in the Himalayas
 Relocation of Historical Earthquake primarily in Indian subcontinent using Nonlinear Location Software(NLLoc).
 NLLoc gives Probabilistic, Non-Linear, Global-Search Earthquake Location in 3D Media.

+## Installations
-Dependencies
+## Dependencies
 To build the NLLoc program make sure gcc, make, jdk, gmt, taup are installed and updated.
 If not installed, install with commands:

 	sudo apt update